GENERAL INFORMATION - PLEASE READ!

 Be sure to bring a pair of good walking shoes or a pair or light hiking boots for maneuvering through the festival at night.

 - We encourage radical self expression.
 We suggest being respectful of those whose idea of radical self-expression may not be as radical as yours.
 There will be children at this event, as well as a wide variety of people from different countries and cultures.
-Try to impress them, not offend them.
+Try to be respectful of some of the more subtle offerings that may be happening around you.
+Respecting subtlety is part of the paradigm shift.

 - Respect your fellow Unifiers and their stuff.
 Vandalism and thievery will not be tolerated.
 Treat folks the way you want to be treated…need we say more?